Sanctified (album)

-Sanctified is the fourth album for Swedish heavy metal band Morgana Lefay.
+Sanctified is the fourth studio album by Swedish heavy metal band Morgana Lefay, released in 1995.

+Reception

 The album received a review of 9/10 from Rockhard.de.
 In the Swedish mainstream press, the album got short reviews in Dagens Nyheter, Svenska Dagbladet, Aftonbladet and Helsingborgs Dagblad.
-Each critic though the album lacked innovation, but Aftonbladet noted that "If every song were as good as "To Isengard", I could not shut off the record".
+Critics thought the album lacked innovation, but Aftonbladet noted that "If every song were as good as 'To Isengard', I could not shut off the record".
 Expressen compared Morgana Lefay to "a bleak Pantera".
+I Norway, Scream called the record "well above average" in the current time, but two or three songs were not up to par and the album received a 4 out of 6 score.